Capital punishment in Egypt: 2014 mass trials

-Amid political unrest following the 2013 Egyptian coup d'état, a court sentenced 683 suspected Muslim Brotherhood members to death on 28 April 2014, including the group's supreme guide, Mohamed Badie, and confirmed the death sentences of 37 of 529 alleged supporters previously condemned.
-The defendants were accused of violence at two sit-ins in Cairo, held by supporters of deposed President Mohamed Morsi, which the police launched a deadly clearance of on 14 August 2013.
-Mohamed Elmessiry, an Amnesty International researcher monitoring the cases, said they "lacked basic fair trial guarantees".
+Amid political unrest following the July 2013 removal of Mohamed Morsi from presidential office (which itself occurred following mass protests against his rule), a court sentenced 683 suspected Muslim Brotherhood members to death on 28 April 2014, including the group's supreme guide, Mohammed Badie, and confirmed the death sentences of 37 of 529 alleged supporters previously condemned.
+The defendants were accused of violence at two sit-ins in Cairo, held by supporters of Morsi, where the police conducted sit-in dispersals on 14 August 2013.
+Mohamed Elmessiry, an Amnesty International researcher monitoring the cases, said that they "lacked basic fair trial guarantees".
 The defendants from the first case whose death sentences were not upheld were each sentenced to 25 years in prison.

-Judge Saeed Youssef first attracted international condemnation and prompted an outcry from foreign human rights groups after he handed down the initial sentence for the 529 defendants on March 24, following a brief trial marked by irregularities.
-Later he reversed 492 of those 529 death sentences, commuting most of them to life in prison.
+Judge Saeed Youssef first attracted international condemnation and prompted an outcry from foreign human rights groups after he handed down the initial sentence for the 529 defendants on March 24, following a brief trial perceived as having been marked by irregularities.
+Later, he reversed 492 of those 529 death sentences, commuting most of them to life in prison.

-Egyptian law requires that death sentences are confirmed by the presiding judge after reviewing the opinion of the Grand Mufti of Egypt, the country's leading official legal expert on religious matters.
+Egyptian law requires that death sentences be confirmed by the presiding judge after reviewing the opinion of the Grand Mufti of Egypt, the country's leading official legal expert on religious matters.
 The Mufti's opinion to the judge is confidential.
 The guilty verdict and death sentences are still subject to review by appellate courts.
 "The case killed the credibility of the Egyptian judicial system," said Elmessiry of Amnesty International.

 2020 mass executions

 Amnesty International accused Egyptian authorities of executing 57 people in October and November alone, nearly double the number recorded in the whole of 2019.
 Amnesty said the spike in executions followed a botched breakout attempt in September at the Tora Prison in Cairo.
 Four police officers and four death-row prisoners died in the attempt.

-Amnesty International’s annual global review of death penalty ranked Egypt as the world’s third most frequent executioner in 2020.
-Egypt executed at least 107 people in 2020 following grossly unfair trials and forced confessions as lawyers could not meet their clients or conduct proper investigations due to the COVID-19 pandemic.
+Amnesty International's annual global review of death penalty usage ranked Egypt as the world's third most frequent executioner in 2020.
+Egypt executed at least 107 people in 2020 following trials that Amnesty International has called "grossly unfair" and confessions perceived as forced, as lawyers could not meet their clients or conduct proper investigations due to the impact of the ongoing COVID-19 pandemic.